siran/writing/documents/Outreach/_old_attempts/longitudinal_delay_circular_bright_branch_em_fields.md

 # 12. Dielectric-Style Derivation of the Loaded-Branch Law

-In a dielectric, electromagnetic transport is slowed because a given through flux is carried on a larger total energy density through interaction with the response field of matter.
-The fringe-delay test applies that same electromagnetic loading effect to the simplest unbound case: two coherent light fields fully overlapping in vacuum.
+Matter is standing electromagnetic organization.
+Dielectric slowing is therefore field-field interaction in a stable organized background.
+The fringe-delay test asks whether the same loading rule appears in the simplest unbound case: two coherent light fields overlapping in phase.

-The beam splitter itself is not the loading mechanism.
-It only prepares the returned beams with the required direction and relative phase.
-At recombination, the two beams are treated strictly as propagating electric and magnetic fields.
-Under that reading, each beam acts as the coherent response field seen by the other.
-If that overlap is carried as a single loaded branch, the slowdown follows from the same dielectric-style transport rule.

 ## 12.1 Ordinary Dielectric Form